--XX:HeapDumpPath parameter is used to set the location where the heap dump will be generated.
+-XX:HeapDumpPath parameter it's used to set the location where the heap dump will be generated.
 If it is not used, the heap dump will be generated within the Java working directory.

 If you are running JIRA on Windows and this setting has been configured in the Windows registry (i.e. because JIRA is running as a service), then each parameter needs to be placed on a new line, for example:

 -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=C:\Program Files\Atlassian\JIRA\logs

-When a heap dump is generated, it will be the size of the current heap (e.g.: a 4gb heap will have a 4gb heap dump).
-In a system with larger heap allocated, this means a larger heap dump will be generated.
+When a heap dump is generated, it will be the size of the current heap (e.g.: a 4GB heap will have a 4GB heap dump).
+In a system with a larger heap allocated, this means a larger heap dump will be generated.
 Please ensure that the path is set for a location with plenty of disk space.